top of page

 3. Next add your dry seasonings.

 4. Now for the beef, make sure to cut it up into small bite sized pieces.
-If you are using cornstarch, wait to add it.
-If you are using flour, coat your beef with it.

 5. Heat a large skillet with some oil on medium-high heat.
 Then add your beef and season it with salt and pepper to taste.
 You do not need to fully cook the meat, just brown it slightly.
 This seals in the juices of the meat.